DelineaXPM/dsv-k8s-sidecar/README.md

 The services below are also required because the sidecar uses the name to make internal calls based on the service name.
 Customers should use a similar file to run the services in their cluster.

-## Getting Started

-> For developer workflow, see [DEVELOPER](DEVELOPER.md).

-In order to run the following flags are required
+In order to run the following flags are required.

 ### Controller